patrickjamesmardis/csci3308-lab3/readme.md

+Project Team Members: Patrick, Colin, Tommy, Rob

 ## This is a readme :)
+Here are some more!
 These are some edits.
-I am editing the README file - Tommy Hoang